ignaciofuentes/aws-proton-cloudformation-sample-templates/README.md

 ## AWS Proton Sample CloudFormation Templates
 This repository is a curated list of sample templates to use within AWS Proton that are authored for integration with AWS CloudFormation.

 To use this repository, browse to the folder that corresponds to the template that you want to use.
-You will find there:
+You will find there
 - An architecture description of the template
 - A list of all the parameters required for the template
 - The full content of a template, ready to be registered into AWS Proton